 Sports examples are very illustrative of this.
 Some teams with star players are very successful in winning championships and consistently succeeding year after year, while other teams with the same level of star power do not.

 So, what’s the difference between the two results?
 Leadership.
 A good leader fosters trust and respect among the team members.
 This is a leader who knows how to drive both team and individual accountability and get the most out of everyone.
 A good leader directs his/her focus on each team member and their individual goals.
 It’s really about caring for each team member and helping them achieve success.
 This type of leader sets the example for the rest of the team.

 Now, this is where the “I” in team comes into play.
 Every individual on the team must understand not just the team’s goal, but what their specific role and responsibility is.

 - The individual, “I,” needs to be accountable to every other team member.

 - “I” must do their part, or the rest of the team will fail.

 - “I” must also be willing to help and support every other member of the team.

 Teams succeed because every individual on the team holds themselves and every other member of the team accountable to do their specific part and help anyone on the team who needs it.

 Achieving this level of teamwork takes effort, but it can be done with the right sales leader in place.
-Need help identifying where your sales leadership may be lacking, or do you feel you need to get more out of your sales team, but aren’t sure where to start?
-Take my Sales Agility Assessment, here, or reach out to me at (408) 307-3428, email@example.com.
-I can help.
+Need help identifying where your sales leadership may be lacking, or do you feel you need to get more out of your sales team but aren’t sure where to start?
+Take our Sales Agility Assessment, or contact us.